sunilXM/AZ-204/Labs/AZ-204_10_lab_ak.md

     1. A dialog box prompts you to create a new storage account to begin using the shell.
 Accept the default settings, and then select **Create storage**.

     > **Note**: Wait for Cloud Shell to finish its initial setup procedures before moving forward with the lab.
 If you don't notice the Cloud Shell configuration options, this is most likely because you're using an existing subscription with this course's labs.
 The labs are written with the presumption that you're using a new subscription.

-1. At the **Cloud Shell** command prompt, enter the following command, and then select Enter to list all resource groups in the subscription:

-    ```
-    az group list
-    ```

-1. Enter the following command, and then select Enter to get a list of possible commands to delete a resource group:

-    ```
-    az group delete --help
-    ```

 #### Task 2: Delete resource groups